 For some men, the challenges of identity, same-sex attraction and isolation are more complex than for others.
 Support organisation Beyondblue is exploring innovative ways of using online platforms to reduce stigma around anxiety and depression, and to prevent the premature death of men in Australia.

-One such initiative led by the Victorian AIDS Council (VAC) goes by the name of Dale.
+One such initiative led by Thorne Harbour Health (formerly VAC/the Victorian AIDS Council) goes by the name of Dale.
 Dale is hoping to find out if an online resource is effective at giving men the tools they need to tackle stigma.
 By providing peer-based and facilitator led discussions for men in heterosexual relationships who are also attracted to other guys, the project aims to support men experiencing anxiety, depression or the stigma that can be associated with same-sex attraction.

 Without means of a release valve, the pressure can be crippling for men living in this reality.
 Believing heterosexual support services may not understand, while also declining to seek out LGBTI oriented services can prevent someone from seeking help.
 Carrying the stress of being a minority, yet having restricted access to support risks exacerbating the problem.
 Innovative suicide prevention initiatives like Dale are essential for the quietest and most unseen of us all to feel connected.